 Michigan Tech has eight Undergraduate Student Learning Goals (USLGs) .
-The first USLG is "disciplinary knowledge" and is specific to each degree program.
-The remaining goals are competencies all students should develop regardless of major, and are developed within both the degree and general education programs.
+USLG1 is "disciplinary knowledge" and is specific to each degree program.
+The remaining goals are competencies all students should develop, regardless of major, within both the degree and general education programs.

-Degree Program Report Depository: Current assessment cycle status, assessment reports, and curriculum maps are available here (log in required).
+Degree-Program Report Repository: Current assessment cycle status, assessment reports, and curriculum maps are available online (log in required).

 Quick navigation links for this page: